Moving Breathing Birth

-An excellent addition to any childbirth education class
+An excellent addition to traditional childbirth education

-A Workshop for Mom and Birth Partner:
+A 2-hour Workshop for Mom and Birth Support Person:

 ~ Active and supported birthing positions